hyrise/encoding_selection/README.md

 For each run, we compare Hyrise against MonetDB and DuckDB.
 The results are plotted and stored in the artifacts of each run.
+Download `database_comparison(.zip)` of the last succesful run for a plot of the TPC-H benchmark runs.

 Please note that we compare against DuckDB more or less for fun.
 We are huge fans of the project, but the current benchmark script is probably an unfair comparison (multiple concurrent clients).
 We have talked to the DuckDB maintainers and decided to exclude DuckDB measurements from the paper for this reason.